Departure from Reykjavík

 - Keep an eye on your travel companions.
 Fatigue and hypothermia come quickly.

 - Stick to hills and ridges.
 Avoid valleys and dells in the landscape.

 - There is a risk of rock fall.
 Beware of steep slopes

 - The telephone connection in the area is bad and it can therefore be difficult to call for help if needed.

 - Eruption sites can change, and new eruption cracks may open on short notice.

 - Gas pollution is strongest close to the area and can lurk in valleys and dells where it is particularly dangerous.

 - Gas pollution can change on short notice if the eruption suddenly increases, and it is dangerous to be near the eruption sites without measuring instruments

 - Reykjavik Excursions reserve the right to alter the itinerary depending on conditions around the volcano.

-- The Volcano tour will be back in Reykjavik around 18:00 and your bus for the Sky Lagoon departs at 19:00 from BSI Bus Terminal.
+- The Volcano tour will be back in Reykjavik around 18:00.